 - Narcotics and Counterterrorism Financial Crimes - These investigations focus on drug trafficking and money laundering operations, as well as disrupting funding for terrorist activities.

 A finding of guilt in a criminal tax case can result in much more than just payment of back taxes.
 It can also implicate fines, penalties, interest, and substantial prison sentences.
 Because so much is at stake, defendants accused of tax crimes must be represented by an experienced New Jersey tax crimes lawyer.

 Tax-related prosecutions are extremely serious matters.
 They can have far-reaching financial consequences, and result in jail time.
-Taxpayers who are contacted by the IRS in connection with alleged civil or criminal tax violations should speak to a lawyer before responding to any requests for information or documents.
+Taxpayers who are contacted by the IRS in connection with alleged civil or criminal tax violations should speak to a New Jersey tax crimes attorney before responding to any requests for information or documents.
 If the IRS has contacted you in connection with a civil or criminal tax matter, do not try to talk your way out of it without proper legal representation.
 Rather, contact us immediately to discuss your options.